Achievable logoAchievable logo

 Answer: C. me, I’ve

-To the left of the comma in choice C, we have a dependent clause (“Because clowns have always scared me”).
-To the right of the comma is an independent clause (“I’ve never gone to the circus”).
-Choice C is correct because commas primarily connect independent clauses to dependent clauses, which is what’s happening here.
-We wouldn’t use a semicolon or period, because they connect two independent clauses together.
+To the left of the comma in choice C is a dependent clause (“Because clowns have always scared me”).
+To the right is an independent clause (“I’ve never gone to the circus”).
+Choice C is correct because a comma can separate an introductory dependent clause from the independent clause that follows.

 Sidenote